-Shercole King is a lifelong resident of New Orleans who has focused her work and social purpose around civic technology innovation, youth and minority education and the arts.
+Shercole King is a lifelong resident of New Orleans who has focused her work and social purpose on civic technology innovation, youth and minority education and the arts.
 Shercole attended Loyola University where she completed her Bachelor of Business Administration.
 She later furthered her studies at the University of New Orleans where she received her Masters of Arts in Arts Administration.
-After years of self-teaching in technology, she returned to school to receive a Certification in Technical Studies focused on Web Site Design.
+After years of self-teaching in technology, she returned to school to earn a Certification in Technical Studies focused on Web Site Design.
 Her education and diverse background have allowed her an opportunity to intertwine her work and bring a unique perspective to the technology industry.

 Shercole King serves as the Homeless Management Information Systems Administrator for a local non-profit.
 As Administrator, Shercole works with homeless programs on data quality and human services software and user experiences for the Greater New Orleans region.
 She serves as the National Human Services Data Consortium Fall Conference Planning Chairperson to help communities further engage in continuing to work to end homelessness in the United States.
 Today in addition to her work with the homeless population, she has devoted her time to bringing technological resources to the youth in underserved communities in the area.
 Shercole is also Co-Founder and Director of Teen Tech Day, which was a program most notable as a one-day conference, in its sixth year, which has gone from serving 15 to over 65 students, serving more than 300 students in its lifespan.